thuytrinht4/arvato-customers-classification/README.md

 2. Run the Supervised Learning Using Ensemble Methods notebook

 ## Results
-The detailed analysis of the results can be read in [this Medium post](to-be-updated) or in Arvato Report.pdf.
+The detailed analysis of the results can be read in [this Medium post](https://medium.com/@thuytrinht4/customer-segmentation-for-arvato-financial-services-4cec6745a20d).

 ### Customer segmentation
 - One group was found to be more likely to be customers: These individuals were more religious, older and savers.